BEST WESTERN Orlando West

 As you plan your all-day aquatic adventure at Wet 'n Wild Orlando, make plans to visit some of the top highlights at the park.
 Check out the Disco H20, The Wake Zone, Wave Pool Surf Lagoon, and the always popular Lazy River.
 The Brain Wash is an enclosed tornado water slide.
 The Behemoth Bowl is a lot of fun and was added in 2005.

-The Winter Park History Museum honors Winter Park's history with exhibitions on early history timelines, oral histories, and the importance of hotels to the Orlando area's historic growth.
+Honoring Winter Park's history, the Winter Park History Museum features exhibitions on early history timelines, oral histories, and the importance of hotels to the Orlando area's historic growth.
 Explore collections and artifacts from various eras of history and be on the lookout for the museum's constantly rotating exhibits.

-The Winter Park Welcome Center and Chamber of Commerce is a great destination for all Winter Park visitors.
+A great destination for all Winter Park visitors, the Winter Park Welcome Center and Chamber of Commerce is open Monday through Friday.
 Enjoy 11 video monitors and 3 laptop computers, all showcasing an abundance of information and events in Winter Park and the greater Orlando region.

 The Welcome Center also houses the Winter Park Health Foundation Community Room, perfect for meetings, luncheons, and social functions.
 Don't forget to visit the Center's Galloway Gallery, which features local non-profits and educational institutions.

 - 1 mile(s) from Citrus Bowl

 - 2 mile(s) from Church Street Night Entertainment Complex